 The principles of kyudo archery are sometimes summarised as ‘truth, goodness and beauty’, where truth relates to shooting with a pure mind, goodness to a person’s character, and beauty to gracefulness and the refined etiquette of kyudo.

-For the Chronograph 1, Hajime chose the mechanical chronograph calibre NE86A - positioned by Seiko as its newest flagship chronograph movement and successor to the 6S.
+For the Chronograph 1, Hajime chose the mechanical chronograph calibre NE86A from one of Japan's most esteemed movement manufactures - positioned by them as its newest flagship chronograph movement and successor to the 6S.

 Additionally, instead of driving the minute and hour counters from the chronograph seconds wheel, each is driven by a powered wheel with its own clutch.
 This delivers increased accuracy and longer-term durability.